adjust/marmalade_sdk/README.md

 In order to use your Marmalade app for Android with our SDK, certain changes are needed in `AndroidManifest.xml` file of your app.

-Automatically, the adjust SDK will add it's own broadcast receiver for the Android `INSTALL_REFERRER` intent and permissions needed for the SDK.
+Automatically, the adjust SDK will add its own broadcast receiver for the Android `INSTALL_REFERRER` intent and the permissions needed for the SDK.

-Please, have following in mind:
+Please, have the following in mind:

-- In case that you are using your own custom broadcast receiver for the `INSTALL_REFERRER` intent, please follow our [guide][custom-receiver] in order to add needed calls to the adjust SDK.
-In this case, you can go to `AdjustMarmalade.mkf` file and remove line which automatically adds our custom broadcast receiver to your app's manifest file:
+- In case you are using your own custom broadcast receiver for the `INSTALL_REFERRER` intent, please follow our [guide][custom-receiver] in order to add the needed calls to the adjust SDK.
+In this case, you can go to the `AdjustMarmalade.mkf` file and remove the line which automatically adds our custom broadcast receiver to your app's manifest file:

     ```xml
     android-extra-application-manifest="adjust_broadcast_receiver.xml"